paulniemczyk/sdcar_t2_p5_MPC/Paul_Niemczyk_MPC.md

 I described the required latency adjustments in the section above.
 The MPC controller works well with latency because the MPC uses motion equations to model what the projected trajectory of the car is.

 Actuator delay can be modeled by using the same equations, to determine the car's state AFTER the actuator delay.
-The MPC works with that predicted state just like there were no delay at all.
+The MPC works with that predicted state as if there were no delay at all.

 Note: With this simulator, we are not given acceleration, just the 'throttle' value.
 So in the code, I used 'throttle' as a proxy for acceleration for approximately the same effect.